kcrwfrd/kcrwfrd.github.io/source/resume/index.markdown

 Together, we designed and developed tools for the automation of project boilerplate, shortening turn-around times and increasing profit margins.
 When a problem got tough, pair programming made quick work of it.
 We organized meetups, and pitched well-received product development initiatives company-wide.

-Everyday technology used included PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, Git, and Wordpress.
+Everyday technology used included PHP, HTML5, CSS3, SASS/Compass, Javascript, jQuery, and Git.

 ### Epraxa
 __Front-End Web Developer__, February 2009 - June 2011